-The Core Advising Program provides the opportunity for students who have not yet declared a major to continue meeting with their freshman adviser in the fall semester of sophomore year.
-These advisers help students to choose a major and to select their spring courses.
-Sophomores with declared majors receive course advising in their department/program of study.
-The sophomore class dean offers large informational group meetings for all sophomores early in the fall semester on such topics as international study abroad, internship opportunities, and workshops for liberal arts majors.
+Our advising program provides the opportunity for students who have not yet declared a major to continue meeting with their adviser in the fall semester of sophomore year.
+These sessions, with guidance from our assistant deans for student support and success, will offer opportunities to discern major options, complemented by building connections to other resources such as Career Services.
+Sophomores with declared majors receive advising in their department/program of study.
+The sophomore class deans offer large informational group meetings for all sophomores early in the fall semester on such topics as international study abroad, internship opportunities, and workshops for liberal arts majors.

 Academic Advising for Student-Athletes

-The primary mission of the Office of Academic Advising for Student-Athletes is to provide Fordham University’s more than 500 NCAA student-athletes with the resources and direction needed to achieve their scholastic potential and to prepare them for post graduate scholastic, athletic, and career opportunities.
+The primary mission of the Office of Academic Advising for Student-Athletes is to provide Fordham University’s more than 500 NCAA student-athletes with the resources and direction needed to achieve their scholastic potential and to prepare them for postgraduate scholastic, athletic, and career opportunities.
 The office brings a breadth and depth of experience in athletics and higher education to their many responsibilities.
 These responsibilities include general academic counseling, eligibility monitoring, assistance in maintaining satisfactory progress toward degrees, and course scheduling.
-Mid- and post semester grade reviews are conducted every semester.
+Mid- and post-semester grade reviews are conducted every semester.

-The office has six full-time administrators all of whom are dedicated to working with and for Fordham’s student-athletes.
+The office has six full-time administrators, all of whom are dedicated to working with and for Fordham’s student-athletes.